 Baby Great White Shark

-- The strong jaws of a pup starts to develop with the first month during gestation.
+- The strong jaws of a pup start to develop with the first month of gestation.

 - As a pup grows, it attains about four times bigger size than that of its birth.

 - A pup survives on its own and mothers do not care for it.

 - Most of the pups do not survive till their first birthday and are eaten by other predators or adult great white sharks.

 - The pups usually eat fish and rays.

 - As a pup grows, marine mammals (sea lions and seals) become its favorite prey.